cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Listing Analysis Identifiers
+## Listing App Identifiers

-Unsecured Endpoint: GET /get-all-analysis-ids
+Unsecured Endpoint: GET /apps/ids

-Delegates to metadactyl: GET /get-all-analysis-ids
+Delegates to metadactyl: GET /apps/ids

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Deleting Categories